A topic from the subject of Chromatography in Chemistry.

 Introduction

-Chromatography is a separation technique that uses a stationary phase to separate a mixture of solutes.
-The stationary phase can be a solid, liquid, or gas.
-The mobile phase is a fluid that moves through the stationary phase and carries the solutes with it.
-The rate at which the solutes move through the stationary phase depends on their interaction with the stationary phase.
+Chromatography is a separation technique that uses a stationary phase and a mobile phase to separate a mixture of solutes.
+The stationary phase can be a solid, liquid, or a bonded phase (liquid chemically bonded to a solid support).
+The mobile phase is a fluid (liquid or gas) that moves through the stationary phase, carrying the solutes with it.
+The rate at which the solutes move through the stationary phase depends on their interactions with the stationary phase and the mobile phase.
+Different interactions lead to different separation rates.

 Basic Concepts